cirocosta/gyr/README.md

-# gyr - git yaml resolve
+# gyr - generic yaml resolver

-similar to how [ko] transforms `ko://<main_go_module>` reference in a piece of yaml to the reference of a fully built container image in a registry, `gyr` transforms git references in a piece of yaml to commits SHAs.
+similar to how [ko] transforms `ko://<main_go_module>` reference in a piece of yaml to the reference of a fully built container image in a registry, `gyr` transforms git/docker/etc references in a piece of yaml to commits SHAs.

 for instance